 There’s no international airside transit in America, so you’d have to clear immigration first.
 Many non citizens or US residents, particularly those from Europe, Brazil, South Africa and China are currently unable to, until the foreign travel bans are lifted.

-So if you’re a Brit, or European who’s trying to go from London to Mexico, via the many flights and deals from the USA, you’d be ‘out of luck’ as they say, until the ban lifts.
+So in the example above, if you’re a Brit, or European who’s trying to go from London to Mexico, via the many flights and deals from the USA, you’d be ‘out of luck’ as they say, until the ban lifts.
 The airline would happily sell it to you, since it’s on you to know that, and unlikely to refund you if you figure it out too late.

-Other countries however do allow airside transit, so even though Americans and others from outside are banned from Europe’s Schengen Zone right now, there are many countries which still allow you to transit through, since you’re NOT crossing a border, but simply staying in the airport.
+So even though Americans and others from outside are banned from some of Europe’s Schengen Zone right now (not for long), there are many countries which still allow you to transit through, since you’re NOT crossing a border, but simply staying in the airport.
+Even then, you need to check for additional testing restrictions.

 Transit Testing Requirements Too?